 The Language Event: Edinburgh first took place at the end of February 2020.
 It grew out of a smaller language meet up that was put together at short notice in the Scottish capital in Edinburgh in early 2019.
 I travelled up for that with my friend Kris Broholm.
 The organisers were Maureen Millward and Gary McCann.
 In 2020 year they brought Richard in too to build things out under the Language Event brand.
 The “Event” was hugely enjoyable (and the last trip I did before the UK was “locked down” a coupel of weeks later).

-Now, after a three year break due to you know what, it’s set for a triumphal return on the weekend of 22nd and 23rd April 2023.
+After a three year break due to you know what, the Language Event took place in Edinburgh for a second time in April 2023.

 Check out my review of the Language Event Edinburgh 2020 (including three daily vlogs).